-A geometry ID determines how storage tank volume (Y in cubic feet or cubic meters) varies as a function of water level (X in feet or meters).
+The geometry ID is the ID of the relationship which determines how storage tank volume (Y in cubic feet or cubic meters) varies as a function of water level (X in feet or meters).
 It is used when it is necessary to accurately represent tanks whose cross-sectional area varies with height.
+This relationship is defined in the 'Curves and relations' editor, using the curve type 'Tank depth-volume'